dropzone-ui/dropzone-ui-react/README.md

 # Localization

 Dropzone-ui is available in different languages.
 So far, we only support `English`, `Spanish`, `French` and `Portuguese`.
-In next releases this list will be increased.:cn:
+In next releases this list will be increased.

 | Language                                 | Code    | Example                |
 | ---------------------------------------- | ------- | ---------------------- |